Skip to main content

 Will this affect billing?

 Yes.
-Please note that each division imported as a standalone company will have access to all of the analysis, forecasting, and reporting tools in Fathom.
+Please note that each division imported as a standalone company will have access to additional functionalities.
 Therefore, each standalone division is treated as a separate entity for billing purposes.

 If you have questions or concerns about billing for standalone entities, please contact us at support@fathomhq.com.